The Basics: Overview

 The only way to know if you have HIV is to get tested.
 Many people with HIV don’t have any symptoms.
 In the United States, about 1 in 7 people who have HIV don't know they have it.

-If you have HIV, early treatment can help you live a longer, healthier life.
+If you have HIV, early treatment can help you live a long, healthy life.
+It’s important to get early treatment for HIV even if you don’t feel sick.
 The sooner you get care for HIV, the better.

-- Get information about staying healthy with HIV.
+- Get information about staying in medical care for HIV

 Protect yourself and others.

-If you have HIV and you're pregnant or thinking about getting pregnant, you can get treatment to prevent passing HIV to your baby.
+If you have HIV and you're pregnant or thinking about getting pregnant, learn how to prevent passing HIV to your baby.

 The Basics: Testing Options